Kindly Myers Gets Sun-Drenched In A String Bikini While Sharing A Motivational Quote

 Kindly Myers has been all about the bikini this past month.
-The model took to her Instagram feed on January 26 to share another smoking hot photo that featured her in minimal attire.
+The model took to her Instagram feed on January 26 to share another smoking-hot photo which featured her in minimal attire.

 She posed on top of a concrete wall with a stone front.
-Her backdrop included a few, leafy green palm trees and a sliver of blue sky.
-The image featured Kindly sitting in profile with her left leg extended on the top of the structure and her right leg draped off.
+Her backdrop included a few leafy green palm trees and a sliver of blue sky.
+The image featured Kindly sitting in profile with her left leg extended on top of the structure and her right leg draped over the side.
 She arched her back and looked toward the sky as she ran one hand through her silky blond tresses.
-Her opposite hand was on the top of the structure and it appeared to be helping her to keep her balance.
-Kindly tagged The Heavyweight Factory as her location.
+Her other hand was on top of the wall, and it appeared to be helping her keep her balance.
+Kindly geotagged The Heavyweight Factory as her location.

-She opted for a two-piece suit that did her nothing but favors.
-Her bathing suit was a basic black color that helped enhance her allover glow.
-Kindly wore a halter-style suit that secured around the back of her neck.
-It had a scooping neckline and a set of tiny, triangular cups that left her ample bust well on display.
-Another thin string stretched tightly over her sides and was tied in a bow in the center of Kindly’s back.
+She opted for a two-piece swimsuit that did her nothing but favors.
+Her bikini was a basic black color that helped enhance her allover glow.
+Kindly wore a halter-style top which secured around the back of her neck.
+It had a scooped neckline and a set of tiny, triangle cups which left her ample bust well on display.
+Another thin string stretched tightly around her sides and was tied in a bow in the center of Kindly's back.

-The “Professional Smokeshow” teamed the look with a pair of scanty bottoms that were equally as hot.
-It had thin sides that were tied in dainty bows on her hips.
-The fit helped to highlight her flat tummy and slender midsection.
-Its high cut design left Kindly shapely thighs in full view, while the back boasted a cheeky cut that bared her pert derriere.

 Fans were far from shy about showering the update with praise.
 During its first few minutes live, the image has amassed more than 2,300 likes and 90-plus comments.
 Several fans applauded Kindly's figure while a few others used emoji instead.